shaunsosw/travel-chapter-technical-task/README.md

 * Could use a CSS preprocessing tool like SASS, but given the small size we won't need variables and nesting.
 Maybe if the application needs to scale.

 ## Future work

-* Could add a DB, login functionality and admin section to add more locations if more offices are opened.
+* Would add a DB, login functionality and admin section to add more locations if more offices are opened.

 * No mentions of tests, will add some functional tests, and a docker option to run these, if time allows.
 Will use jest.